MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/buildsemanticskills.md

 Next, we'll show you how to make a more powerful skill by introducing SK prompt templates.
 But before we do so, you may have noticed the `config.json` file.
 That's a special file for customizing how you want the function to run so that its performance can be tuned.
 If you're eager to know what's inside that file you can go [here](configurefunctions) but no worries — we'll take you there at the end of this section anyways.
 Let's keep going!

-## Writing a more powerful, "templated" prompt
+## Writing a more powerful "templated" prompt

 Let's say we want to go into the advertising business with AI powering the slogan-side of our offerings.
 We'd like to encapsulate how we create slogans to be repeatable and across any industry.
 To do so, we take our first prompt and write it as such as a "templated prompt":